ding-lab/importGDC/README.md

 * `GDC_TOKEN`
 * set up `SR` file

+# Update

+* Moving away from batches
+* Processign based on SR file

 #### OLD

 * `DATA_DIR` is where data will be stored; in particular, tokens will be written to $DATA_DIR/token and read data will be written to `$DATA_DIR/GDC_import`